-For hatchback models, the top tether anchors (B) are located in the rear cargo area, attached to the back wall (A) of the vehicle.
-Squeeze and pull the front part of the plastic cover to access the top tether anchors.
+For hatchback models, the top tether anchors (B) are located under trim covers in the rear cargo area, attached to the back wall (A) of the vehicle.
+Squeeze and pull the front part of the trim cover to access the anchors.
 Remove the cargo shade before installing the top tether.
+The cargo shade should remain off while the top tether anchor is in use.
+Be sure to use an anchor located on the same side of the vehicle as the seating position where the child restraint will be placed.